Take action for Mental Health Awareness Week, 11-17 May 2026

 The answer?
 Start small – take 10 minutes for a brisk walk to the shops, to stride up and down the stairs, or potter around the garden.
 Do some stretches, tune into a yoga app, or march on the spot while checking your emails.
 Just remember to stay hydrated!

-Here are Sarah’s top tips for exercising to boost your mental health, as seen in issue 260 of the IA Journal.
+Here are Sarah’s top tips for exercising to boost your mental health:

 I’ve worked in the fitness industry for over 30 years and the biggest mistake people make is to exercise too hard.
 Forget all your preconceived ideas about exercise.